-Amtrak train derails after colliding with vehicle in Southern California
+Amtrak train derails after hitting vehicle in Southern California

 MOORPARK, Calif.
-(AP) — An Amtrak passenger train derailed Wednesday after striking a vehicle on tracks in Southern California, authorities said.
+(AP) — An Amtrak train carrying 190 passengers derailed Wednesday after striking a truck on tracks in Southern California, and only minor injuries were reported, authorities said.

 Three of the train’s seven cars went off the tracks following the collision in Moorpark, said Ventura County Fire Department Captain Brian McGrath.